usydtechlab/VirtX_Resources/README.md

 - [Towards a Long Term Model of Virtual Reality Exergame Exertion](https://dl.acm.org/citation.cfm?id=3079679)

+### Startups Curently being Incubated and supported by VirtX.

+- [Denouement](https://www.youtube.com/watch?v=0CKzjGLtf5w) : A VR startup targeting corporate education on LGBT issues in the workplace
+- [Unbound Laboratories](https://unboundlabs.techlab.works/) : A VR simulation platofrm for Wet lab simulations in an immersive and interactive environment.
+- An as yet un-named startup specialising in holographic warehouse solutions (in collaboration with Swiss Log).

 ## Videos tutorials and guides

 - [Getting started with Unity](https://unity3d.com/learn/get-started)